 PROGRESS TO DATE

-- Heads of Terms have been agreed with Network Rail, the building’s owner.
+- Heads of Terms agreed with Network Rail, the building’s owner.
 They have provisionally agreed to let us have the building at a peppercorn rent for a period of 99 years.
-Our main focus now is to formalise this into a lease and gain access to the building for a full survey to be undertaken and repairs to commence.
+Our main focus now is to formalise this into a lease.
+A draft lease has been received and finalisation of this is underway.

 - Good relationships have been built up with Travis Perkins, with whom we will need to cooperate concerning access to the building across the car park (which they currently lease from Network Rail).

-- Around £11,000 in seed funding has been raised.
-We are fortunate to have had significant grants from the previous train operator (London Midland), the Department for Transport (via the Designated Community Rail Development Fund), St Stephen Parish Council, Bricket Wood Residents’ Association, as well as various other organisations and individuals.
-This has allowed us to commission the concept design work from Sheldon Peevor as laid out above, and set up this website.
-The remainder is earmarked for a full structural survey, planning application and building regs, and possibly some initial repairs – when the time comes.
+- Around £15,000 in seed funding has been raised.
+We are fortunate to have had significant grants from the previous train operator (London Midland), the Department for Transport (via the Designated Community Rail Development Fund), St Stephen Parish Council, Bricket Wood Residents’ Association, the Community Rail Network, as well as various other organisations and individuals.
+This has allowed us to commission the concept design work from Sheldon Peevor as laid out above, set up this website, and submit a planning application.
+The remainder is earmarked for payment of solicitors fees (to finalise the lease), building regs application, and possibly some initial repairs – when the time comes.